avnertzur/DevOps-Exercise/Ansible/README.md

 # Ansible Configuration Manager

-This Ansible project utilizes the `geerlingguy.docker` role to download Docker onto a selected host, create a new user and give it permissions to run Docker commands.
+This Ansible project utilizes the `geerlingguy.docker` [role](https://galaxy.ansible.com/ui/standalone/roles/geerlingguy/docker/documentation/) to download Docker onto a selected host, create a new user and give it permissions to run Docker commands.

-## prerequisites
+## Prerequisites

 1. Install Ansible